nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="current-opportunities"></a>Current opportunities, GNP

 As of 2017, the worldwide gross national product (GNP) was about $80 trillion per year.
 Some of that GNP comes from rural activities, like farming, and other remote activities, like mining and fishing.
-But the majority of GNP, more than 80%, comes from urban areas, for a total of about $65 trillion per year.[^mgi]
+But the majority of GNP, more than 80%, comes from urban areas, for a total of about $65 trillion per year.[^mgi][^khan]

 By 2050, global GNP will probably roughly double, to about $160 trillion per year.
 By 2050, more than $140 trillion of that total is likely come from the urban areas.